 Toxic shock syndrome is a rare but serious medical condition caused by a bacterial infection.
 It is caused when the bacterium Staphylococcus aureus gets into the bloodstream and produces toxins.
 But this isn’t the only cause.

-Although toxic shock syndrome has been linked to tampon use in menstruating women, this condition can affect men, children, and people of all ages.
-According to the National Institutes of Health, tampon use is a factor in less than half of toxic shock cases.
-(NIH, 2010)
+Although toxic shock syndrome has been linked to superabsorbent tampon use in menstruating women, this condition can affect men, children, and people of all ages.